The ability to experience a number of different European cultures on one trip is priceless, so to speak.

 When you find yourself in a major city like Barcelona, gravitate towards public markets.
 La Boqueria, for example, is a dream for street food.
 Its grand setting hosts an array of budget-friendly food vendors to take your pick from, including massive paella and fresh juices for only $1.50.
 Take it to go to make it a picnic and you’ve basically mastered Europe on a budget.

-Visit this destination: Check out the highlights of Spain on Intrepid’s 8-day Highlights of Spain trip (Madrid, Barcelona, Valencia and more included!)
+Visit this destination: Check out the best of Spain on Intrepid’s 15-day Best of Spain trip (Madrid, Barcelona, Valencia and more included!)

 Read more about it: 6 cities in Spain to visit before everyone else does